Step by Step guide to Start a blog in Canada

 E) Create an About page

-The page is an indispensable page in my opinion because this is where you will be able to explain who you are, what value you can bring to your visitors and especially why you are legitimate on the subject.
+The page is an indispensable page because this is where you will be able to explain who you are, what value you can bring to your visitors and especially why you are legitimate on the subject.

 To write a page, click on pages> add.
-Additionally, for content ideas, feel free to check out my custom content on About Page.
+Additionally, for content ideas, feel free to check out our custom content on About Page.

 F) Edit your Profile and Author information